 "Good joke.
 Father not see no one have fortune with Mao.
 My family not lucky.
 I # 1 son.
 Red Guard sent me camp.
 Almost die."

-"Yes, but they sent me here.
-Mao want die all 'olds'.
+"Yes, but then they sent me here.
+Mao want kill all 'olds'.
 Here far from Beijing.
 We walk here.
 Red Guard beat us.
 We get house.
 Have food.
 Red Guard hate here.
 Hate Naxhi.
 Everyone hate them.
 We go back to old ways.
 I write.
-Come I show you.
+Come I show you."

 We entered his house.
 The long rolls of Chinese characters covered the walls.
 Writing implements crowded the tables.
 Two friends followed us inside.
 They told their stories.
 The same at Huang Fu.
 We drank tea and Huang Fu drew on paper.